joakimk/devbox-tools/README.md

 ### Developing devbox-tools

-Change things, run tests, send pull request.
+Change things, run tests, and send a pull request.

+But before you do, consider making the change into a plugin.
+Most of devbox-tools is implemented using it's own plugin system.
+See the above plugin section.

     ./test up
     ./test test